tsvetankoev/Rogue-like-like/README.md

-# PythonRogue
+# Rogue-like-like
-PythonRogue is a console roguelike game written in Python 3.4 for the purposes of the Programming with Python course at the Faculty of Mathematics and Informatics of the Sofia Univercity "St. Kliment Ohridski"
+Rogue-like-like is a console roguelike game written in Python 3.4 for the purposes of the Programming with Python course at the Faculty of Mathematics and Informatics of the Sofia Univercity "St. Kliment Ohridski"

 ##Features
 * The game has infinite maps, each of which is randomly generated.